 There are, however, several provisions of the bill which cause me much concern.
-Certain of its clauses are clearly inconsistent with the basic foreign economic policy of this country and conflict directly with the proposals for expansion of world trade and employment which were developed by the Departments of State, Commerce, Agriculture, and the Treasury, the Tariff Commission, and other agencies, and which were published to the world by this Government last to grant the Philippines genuine independence.
+Certain of its clauses are clearly inconsistent with the basic foreign economic policy of this country and conflict directly with the proposals for expansion of world trade and employment which were developed by the Departments of State, Commerce, Agriculture, and the Treasury, the Tariff Commission, and other agencies, and which were published to the world by this Government last December.
+Other provisions seem to me clearly inconsistent with our promise to grant the Philippines genuine independence.